Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 It might seem perverse including a place with fewer than 500 visitor beds and a single lift on this list of the top French ski resorts.
 But for a certain kind of skier, resorts don't get much better than La Grave.

-Among the smallest ski resorts in France, La Grave nonetheless enjoys an outsized reputation as one of the best places on the planet for freeriding.
+It's among the smallest ski resorts in France, but La Grave nonetheless enjoys an outsized reputation as one of the best places on the planet for freeriding.
 Think Chamonix, without the crowds, or Jackson Hole, with far gnarlier descents.
 What the mountain lacks in infrastructure, it makes up for in the steepness and technicality of its terrain, and the decision not to develop it any further is a deliberate one—it's all un-pisted backcountry.
 Left as God intended, for brave free skiers to descend in whichever way—and however fast—they see fit.

 The glaciated peak at the top of the ski resort is La Meije, a famously gnarly mountain that was one of the last major summits in the French Alps to be conquered.
 The bulk of the skiable terrain is down the mountain's north face, which doesn't see much sun, but gets plenty of snow.
 Given the conditions and the available off piste terrain, it's little wonder luminaries like the American big mountain pioneer Doug Coombs chose to make their homes here (and it's a mark of this mountain's seriousness that Coombs was killed here a few seasons after setting up shop).